DamiaV/Gadget-wikt.create-new-entry/README.md

 Each of the commands below have a `-v`/`--verbose` option.

+⚠️ **Important**: The following commands do not interact with git.
+To push and pull changes to and from the GitHub repository, use the `git` command.

 ### Pull remote changes

 To pull remote changes, run `python3 sync.py pull`.